Skip to main content

 Difficulty Measuring Results

 The unique challenges of nonprofit management provide an exciting opportunity for mission-minded individuals to grow as managers in the nonprofit world.
 Managers in nonprofit will need many of the same skill sets as they would in the corporate or government sectors, but they will also need to adapt their management skills to fit nonprofit scenarios and be flexible for the differences they will encounter.
-The coursework and internship of an online MPA program give graduate students an idea of the different types of management tasks they will face in the nonprofit world.
+Through comprehensive coursework and hands-on internship experiences, an online MPA program equips graduate students with the practical knowledge and adaptive skills necessary to navigate these unique management challenges successfully.

-Learn more about Arkansas State University’s online Master of Public Administration (MPA) Non-Profit Management track.
+Learn more about Arkansas State University’s online Master of Public Administration (MPA) Nonprofit Management program.

 Related Articles